sahibalejandro/sublime-phpunit/readme.md

 ```

 By default, this package uses macOS's built-in Terminal.app.
 If you want to use iTerm, you can do so by setting `"phpunit-sublime-terminal": "iTerm"` in your settings.

+If you want to use a different PHPUnit binary file, for example `./vendor/bin/phpunit`, you can do so by setting `"phpunit-binary": "./vendor/bin/phpunit"` in your settings.